rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

    It can be either `[%bs.raw{|  this_is_arbitrary_js_expression |}]` or `[%%bs.raw{| this is arbitrary_js_statement |}`

    Use cases:
-   for example if you want to use a JavaScript string, you can write code like this
+   for example if you want to use a JavaScript string, you can write code like this:

    ```OCaml
    let x  : string = [%bs.raw{|"\x01\x02"|}]
    ```

-   which will be compiled into
+   which will be compiled into:

    ```js
    var x = "\x01\x02"